 Special Educational Needs Co-ordinator (SENCO) at The Firs Primary School

-Miss L Taplin will oversee the support your child receives by: Providing professional support for teachers and support staff in the school, so they can help your child achieve the best possible progress in school.
+Mrs Horridge, Mrs Greenhalgh and Miss Dunstan will oversee the support your child receives by providing professional support for teachers and support staff in the school, so your child can achieve the best possible progress in school.
 This may involve the use of additional adults, outside specialist help and specially planned work and resources.
-Also by liaising with other people who may be coming into school to help support your child's learning e.g. Speech and Language Therapist, Educational Psychologist etc. - please ring the school office 0161 973 7350 to arrange an appointment to meet Miss Taplin if you require any additional support.
+Also by liaising with other people who may be coming into school to help support your child's learning e.g. Speech and Language Therapist, Educational Psychologist etc. - please ring the school office 0161 973 7350 to arrange a meeting if you require any additional support.

-The SEND Governor Gary Kennedy is the appointed Governor that communicates any SEND updates and information to the Governing Body.
+The SEND Governor, Lynette Lawson, is the appointed Governor that communicates any SEND updates and information to the Governing Body.
 The SEND Governor spends time in school with the SENCO discussing current information about SEND children and their provision.
 The Governor may also support the SENCO with some monitoring tasks that are carried out in school regularly in order to ensure the best quality support is in place for SEND children.

 The Governing body are involved with the SEND provision, as they are with all other elements of school life.
 It is part of their role to look at provision that is in place, and support the SENCO in decisions about SEND provision across school.
 They look annually at data/reports about the performance of SEND children, and strive for the best education for all children, including those with SEND.
 Members of the Governing body will, at times, visit school to look more closely at initiatives that are in place to support SEND children, alongside other children.

 Mrs Kershaw is available on a daily basis to deal with attendance, behavioural, pastoral and welfare issues.
 Her role involves supporting and working with pupils and families to maximise learning for individual pupils.